SASH is proud to offer a well-established cardiology service with Dr Phil Brain, Dr Justin Wimpole and Dr Rita Singh

 ECHOCARDIOGRAPHY (CARDIAC ULTRASOUND)

 Also known as an ECG, a resting electrocardiogram records the electrical activity of the heart.
 It allows vets to identify rapid, slow, or irregular heart rates such as abnormal beats (arrhythmias) or abnormally conducted beats (heart block, bundle branch block).
+By knowing what abnormal rhythm is present, we can best determine the treatment to help your pet.

 CARDIAC CATHETERISATION AND INTERVENTION